GTA Online 2: What to Expect from GTA 6's Multiplayer

 - Cosmetic-focused monetization if Rockstar follows industry trends

-My prediction?
-Rockstar will be slightly more restrained than you’d expect, but only slightly.
+My prediction: Rockstar will be slightly more restrained than you’d expect, but only slightly.
 The money is simply too good to leave on the table.

 Cross-Play and Cross-Progression

-This is a major unanswered question.
 Will PS5 and Xbox players share servers?
 Will progress carry over when the PC version eventually launches?
 GTA Online never had cross-play, but the industry has moved decisively in that direction.
 Fortnite, Warzone, and Rocket League have all proven that cross-play is not just viable but expected.

 What’s Confirmed

-- GTA 6 will have an online multiplayer component — Take-Two’s financial projections depend on it
+- GTA 6 will have an online multiplayer component: Take-Two’s financial projections depend on it

 - It will be built on over a decade of GTA Online experience and lessons learned